sundowndev/covermyass/README.md

 chmod +x ./covermyass
 ```

-Keep in mind that without sudo privileges, you'll be unable to clean auth logs.
+Keep in mind that without sudo privileges, you *might* be unable to system level log files (`/var/log`).

 ## Usage